 (Disclosure: Some of the links below may be affiliate links)

 Diversification is often called the only free lunch in investing.
 It is a great way to reduce the volatility of a portfolio and sometimes increase its returns.
 You want to avoid having all your eggs in one basket.
-So, instead, you are going to use many baskets.
+So, instead, you use many baskets.

-The idea of diversification is mostly to invest in many companies and many countries.
-But there are other forms of diversification that we are going to see in this article.
-And we are also going to discuss the limits of diversification.
+The main idea of diversification is to invest in many companies and many countries.
+But there are other forms of diversification that we cover in this article.
+And we also discuss the limits of diversification.

 In essence, diversification is a risk management strategy.
 The main goal is to reduce the risks in your portfolio.
 In practice, we measure reduced risk by reduced volatility in a portfolio.